altocodenl/acweb/blog/20200917-how-we-calculated-the-price-of-acpic.md

 d.
 Business-related services: accountants, lawyers, banking.
 e.
 Working capital.
 f.
 Value Added Tax.
 g.
-Credit Card processing and payments.
+Credit card processing and payments.

 Let's go through each of these points in more detail.